> Folk Music > Songs > The Folkestone Murder

 The Folkestone Murder

-Charlie Bridger sang The Folkestone Murder in a recording made by Mike Yates at Stoney-in-Oxney, Kent in 1984.
-This was published on a Veteran tape in 1987-95 and in 2005 on the Veteran CD It Was on a Market Day—One: English Traditional Folk Singers.
-Mike Yates commented:
+Bridger also sang it in a home recording made by Mike Yates in 1984 that was included in 2005 on the Veteran CD of English traditional folk singers, It Was on a Market Day—One.
+Mike Yates noted:

 Andy Turner learned The Folkestone Murder from George Spicer’s album and sang it as the 17 September 2011 entry of his project A Folk Song a Week.